dylantypo/Golden-Hour-Widget/README.md

 ## City Configuration

-There are three ways to set your location.
+There are two ways to set your location.

 **Widget parameter** -- type a city name in the widget's Parameter field:

 ```
-Tokyo
+Examples: Chicago; NYC; Tokyo
 ```

-**In-app prompt** -- tap the widget or run the script in Scriptable to get a city input dialog.

 **GPS fallback** -- leave the parameter blank and it uses your phone's current location.